Greta Thunberg: Boycott of COP29

-Thunberg boycotted COP29, hosted in 2024 in Azerbaijan by the regime of autocratic leader Ilham Aliyev, due to human rights violations and ethnic cleansing of Armenians in the disputed Nagorno-Karabakh, and instead visited neighboring Georgia and Armenia.
+Thunberg boycotted COP29, hosted in 2024 in Azerbaijan by the regime of autocratic leader Ilham Aliyev, due to human rights violations and ethnic cleansing of Armenians in the disputed Nagorno-Karabakh, and instead visited neighbouring Georgia and Armenia.
 While in Georgia, she joined a political demonstration against Georgia's government in Tbilisi, stating: "I am here to express my support and solidarity to all activists and citizens who are coming forward to defend their fundamental rights such as freedom, justice and democracy."
 In an interview, she said that "The only thing that will come out of [COP29] is loopholes, more negotiations, and symbolic decisions that look good on paper but are really just greenwashing."

 She then visited Armenia, where she argued that "We need to stop hosting climate conferences in places like Azerbaijan, a country that is repressing its own population to an extreme degree."
 At a demonstration in front of the United Nations delegation headquarters in Yerevan, she stated "We urge international media and those in power who are in Baku to go and visit Armenian hostages and demand an immediate release to all political prisoners, prisoners of war and hostages."
 While in Armenia, she also visited Pink Armenia, which stated "We extend our gratitude to Greta Thunberg for raising Armenia's critical issues on international platforms and for showing her solidarity with the LGBT+ movement".
+She also visited the Armenian genocide memorial in Yerevan, stating, "Now it's up to each and everyone of us to continue spread awareness and demand justice.
+Never again for anyone."

+Western Sahara

+In January 2025, Thunberg visited Sahrawi refugee camps near Tindouf, Algeria, and participated in the International Solidarity Conference with the Sahrawi People.
+During the visit, she expressed support for Sahrawi self-determination and criticized the international community's response to the Western Sahara conflict.
+She subsequently used her social-media platform to call for greater awareness of the Sahrawi cause, linking the issue to climate justice, human rights and decolonization.

+COP30 protest

+On 24 November 2025, Thunberg and 35 other activists of the Extinction Rebellion group dyed Venice's Grand Canal bright green as part of a climate protest.
+She was banned from the city for 48 hours and fined €150 (about $172).
+Luca Zaia, President of Veneto, accused Thunberg and the other activists of "risk[ing] ... consequences for the environment."
+The activists said that the dye they used was environmentally harmless.
+The protest was timed to coincide with the conclusion of the COP30 climate conference in Brazil.